 Day 2 – North to Rockport

 After breakfast, we bird our way north towards Rockport, making a couple of stops along the way for raptors, ducks, shorebirds and wading birds.
 Both Goose Island State Park and the peninsula on the north side of Copano Bay have a wide diversity of habitats in close proximity, making possible an impressive array of species.
-We make an effort to locate grassland and marsh sparrows such as Seaside, Nelson’s Sharp-tailed and Le Conte’s, and we will have our first introduction to shorebirds such as American Oystercatcher.
+We make an effort to locate grassland and marsh sparrows such as Seaside, Nelson’s and Le Conte’s, and we will have our first introduction to shorebirds such as American Oystercatcher.
 Goose Island is also the home of a huge live oak known simply as “the Big Tree" and we have a good chance of finding Whooping Cranes here.
 Our tally at day’s end will be impressive.
 Night in Rockport/Fulton.